 During Year 9, students choose their options (currently consisting of GCSE and BTEC qualifications) with the support of their parents, form tutor, subject teachers and careers advisors as necessary.

 The GCSE subjects offered meet the demands of National Curriculum, ensuring that all students can study at least one subject from each of the four entitlement areas (Arts, Humanities, Modern Foreign Languages and Design Technology).
 The Key Stage 4 curriculum also aligns us with the UK Government’s aspiration that 90% of students study the English Baccalaureate suite of qualifications by 2025.

 The subjects offered are reviewed annually and align with local labour market needs and progression routes into Further Education and Apprenticeships.

-Students are allocated to one of five options pathways: P, G, H, S and J. This is determined by their Key Stage 2 scores and their performance in English and maths up to the end of Key Stage 3.
+Students are allocated to one of six options pathways: P, G, H, S, A and M. This is determined by the wealth of data we have regarding their performance to date, as well as reading ages.
 Consultation takes place with the Heads of English and Maths to identify those students who need some additional support, and those who need extensive additional support to fulfil their potential in English Language and maths.